Datasets as input types

 If you use a dataset, it happens that you create one based on earlier answers (e.g. with the function graphtodataset) and then show it to the end user.
 If the user then jumps back, changes things and the dataset is changed (new or deleted rows), the values given by the user are lost.
 Use ‘remember dataset’ to get the server to try to hold on to the original values.
 This checkbox is only available with the ‘grid’ and the ‘checklist’.

-For the grid to handle such a potentially complex structure it needs to know how to recognize the different rows.
+For the grid to handle such a potentially complex structure it needs to know how to recognise the different rows.
 This is done by a key.
 This key must be unique for the different rows, just like in a database.
 The server will use the key to determine if there are new, changed or deleted rows.

 Grids

 As grids are completely based on data sets, we incorporated grids into the tutorial on data sets.
 If you are familiar with data sets and you want to jump straight into the action, please see Using the dataset II under ‘Presenting the selection’.
-Dynamic columns, dynamically hiding colums of the grid, is explained here.
+Dynamic columns, dynamically hiding columns of the grid, is explained here.